- Published:

 The College is exploring how to roll out digital, informatics and AI-led pathology with its new Digital Strategy Board.
 The new Board and the British Society for Haematology have collaborated to support the adoption of digital pathology in haematology, with the Digital Haematology Task Force.

 Several members highlighted the need to modernise digital and AI capability in relation to pathology education and exams.
-There was widespread agreement that digital images should eventually be used in microscopy components of College exams, but the Board recognised that multiple obstacles to successful delivery exist.
+There was widespread agreement that digital images should eventually be used in microscopy components of College exams, but the Board noted that multiple obstacles to successful delivery exist.

 The Board discussed the value of bringing wider membership from pathology and healthcare, including such potential members as the Institute of Biomedical Science and NHS England.
-The possibility of industry partners was also floated, although there is a need to avoid biasing towards particular companies – umbrella bodies such as BIVDA were considered.
-Other pathology specialties, like cytology, paediatric pathology and neuropathology, may eventually need representation, but the group agreed to start focused and expand gradually.
-The Board has also discussed hosting a College-wide Digital & AI Scientific Meeting in 2026.
+The possibility of industry partners was also discussed, although there is a need to avoid biasing towards particular companies – umbrella bodies such as BIVDA were considered.

 An example of the type of collaboration that the College envisages is already shaping up with the BSH Digital Haematology Task Force, which held its inaugural meeting in October 2025.